-Sevanavank monastery is located on the Sevan peninsula in Gegharkunik district.
-During the 9th century Sevan became the royal citadel of the Syuniats princes.
-In 874 the daughter of King Ashot Bagratuni, Mariam, built the Arakelots and the St. Astvatzatzin (Holy Virgin) churches.
-There is a chapel on the eastern side of the St. Astvatzatzin church, the columns of which are important examples of Armenian wood-carving art, and nowadays both of them are preserved in the Armenian State History museum.
+Sevanavank monastery is located on Sevan peninsula, in Gegharkunik district.
+During the 9th century Sevan became the royal citadel of Syuniats princes.
+In 874 the daughter of King Ashot Bagratuni, Mariam built Arakelots and St. Astvatzatzin (Holy Virgin) churches.
+There is a chapel on the eastern side of St. Astvatzatzin church, the columns of which are important examples of Armenian wood-carving art and nowadays both of them are preserved in Armenian State History Museum.
 There are numerous cross-stones in the area of the monastery.
 During 1956-1957 the churches were reconstructed.